Ha-L0/Ha-L0.github.io/_posts/2023-08-06-[H4]-Proving-Grounds-Play-VULNHUB-dc-9.md

 # discovery

-We starting by a port scan to detect the attack surface of the target.
+We are starting by a port scan to detect the attack surface of the target.

 ## port scan
 ```bash